adamwan-nexplore/guidebook-nxp-hk/how-we-develop/backlog-refinement.md

 - [spike](https://www.visual-paradigm.com/scrum/what-is-scrum-spike "https://www.visual-paradigm.com/scrum/what-is-scrum-spike")

 It is possible to say the task is a `spike`, which means we do not know how to implement it

+## Best Practices

+- Before the sprint starts:
+  - Only Bugs / Tasks tickets have story points
+  - Do not put tasks that exceeds the agreed capacity in any cases

 ## Reference